 Buy Nothing Day

-You can join The Earth Guardians for Blue Friday, another counter to Black Friday.
-This time you have to do something good in your community.
-Those who join the Earth Guardians team on Friday will start by pick up trash and cleaning their street.
-Youth, parents, mentors, and elders are asked to join them on this day of service, “because this is the time for collaboration and working together.”
-If you’re not in Boulder, Colorado, where the organisation is based, you can start a similar action in your town, city, village, street.
+Youths, parents, mentors, and elders are asked to join this day of service, “because this is the time for collaboration and working together.”
+If you’re not in Boulder, Colorado, where the organisation is based, why not start a similar action in your town, city, village, or street?

 Week for Waste Reduction

-Join Reverend Billy Talen & his Stop Shopping Choir
+Join Reverend Billy Talen and his Stop Shopping Choir

-If you’re lucky to be in the same city as Reverend Billy Talen and his Stop Shopping Choir, you’ll definitely experience life in the forefront of anti-consumerism.
+If you’re lucky to be in the same city as Reverend Billy Talen and his Stop Shopping Choir, you’ll definitely experience life at the forefront of anti-consumerism.
 Join the activists-who-sing!
-“Rev’s church fired the patriarch, has gratitude to the Earth during her big changes”.
-You can follow them on Twitter and YouTube.
-Or sing along in their live performances.
+“Rev’s church fired the patriarch, [and] has gratitude to the Earth during her big changes.”